Pregnancy (mammals)

 In therian mammals, pregnancy is the period of reproduction during which a female carries one or more live offspring from implantation in the uterus through gestation.
 It begins when a fertilized zygote implants in the female's uterus, and ends once it leaves the uterus.

 Fertilization and implantation

-During copulation, the male inseminates the female.
+Male mammals introduce sperm through the penis into the vagina during copulation.
 The spermatozoon fertilizes an ovum or various ova in the uterus or oviducts, and this results in one or multiple zygotes.
 Sometimes, a zygote can be created by humans outside of the animal's body in the artificial process of in-vitro fertilization.
 After fertilization, the newly formed zygote then begins to divide through mitosis, forming an embryo, which implants in the female's endometrium.
 At this time, the embryo usually consists of 50 cells.